 Going to a shelter does not mean that CPS will have to be alerted

 I have been asked more than once if going to a shelter to escape an abusive partner will cause CPS to become involved in an investigation into their lives.
-If a person makes a report to CPS regarding your family situation then CPS is obligated to get involved and to start an investigation.
+If a person makes a report to CPS regarding your family situation, then CPS is obligated to get involved and start an investigation.

-CPS will need to disclose to your child’s other parent that an investigation is ongoing but does not have to tell the other parent where you are living.
+CPS will need to disclose to your child's other parent that an investigation is ongoing but does not have to tell the other parent where you live.
 The best decision that you can make regarding this issue is to stay up to date on the investigation so that you can protect your child as best as you can.

 Beginning to take steps to protect your mentally disabled child

-A CPS case can last for up to a year- don’t get impatient with yourself or the process
+A CPS case can last for up to a year- don't get impatient with yourself or the process.

 Handling a CPS investigation as an abuser of drugs/alcohol

-To learn more about our office please contact us today.
-We can offer you a free of charge consultation with one of our licensed family law attorneys.
+To learn more about our office, please contact us today.
+We can offer you a free-of-charge consultation with one of our licensed family law attorneys.
 If you have questions, our attorneys can offer you answers.